If your anxiety has been creeping up on you lately, a quick fix may lie in a bottle of Yakult or a bottle of kombucha.

 To look at how pre- and probiotics could potentially be used as a therapeutic treatment for depression and/or anxiety disorders, UK researchers reviewed seven existing studies which had investigated the effect of eating a diet that includes pre- and probiotic foods on these mental health conditions.

 Probiotics are live microorganisms which are thought to improve or restore the natural balance of bacteria in the gut, while prebiotics is indigestible compounds in food that promote the growth of beneficial bacteria in the digestive tract.
 All of the studies had investigated at least one strain of pre- and probiotics, while four had looked at combinations of multiple strains.

-The findings, published today in BMJ Nutrition Prevention & Health, showed that there was no statistically significant association between prebiotics alone and improvements in depression or anxiety.
+The findings, published recently in BMJ Nutrition Prevention & Health, showed that there was no statistically significant association between prebiotics alone and improvements in depression or anxiety.

 The researchers also point out that the review does has its limitations, such as most of the studies looked at a small sample of participants and only lasted for a short period of time, meaning they can’t draw any firm conclusions at this point.
 However, they add that the evidence so far suggests that pre- and probiotic therapy does warrant further investigation as a treatment for these conditions.

 One of the most common probiotics foods is yogurt, but good sources include other bacteria-fermented foods, such as sauerkraut, kefir, miso, kombucha and kimchi.
 Prebiotics are found in many fruits and vegetables, especially those that contain fibre and resistant starch, including asparagus, artichokes, bananas, onions and yams, as well as in food such as whole grains and soybeans.

 (Header image credit: Social Cut/Unsplash)